 Address: 28 Vo Van Tan, in District 3, Ho Chi Minh city.

 Reunification Palace, or also known as Independence Palace, was the home and workplace of the President of South Vietnam during the Vietnam War.

-Located in a heart of Saigon, Notre Dame Cathedral attracts many domestic and foreign tourists daily with its beauty.
+Located in the heart of Saigon, Notre Dame Cathedral attracts many domestic and foreign tourists daily with its beauty.

-The church has a ancient look with a little modern, and young people are very fond of coming here to take pictures and keep the beautiful moments.
+The church has an antique look with a little modern, and young people are very fond of coming here to take pictures and keep the beautiful moments.

-Note: On the morning of July 4, 2018, the Notre Dame Cathedral began to set up barriers and restrict visitors to serve restoration which will last for 2 years.
-During the construction period, the Masses are normally held weekly but guests are not allowed to visit.
+Note: On the morning of July 4, 2018, the Notre Dame Cathedral began to set up barriers and restrict visitors to serve restoration which will last for two years.
+During the construction period, the Masses are typically held weekly, but guests are not allowed to visit.

 Send Postcard from Central Post Office